-This accessibility statement applies to all visa and immigration journeys completed through the domain https://visas-immigration.service.gov.uk/.
-This includes journeys such as, applying:
+This accessibility statement applies to all visa and immigration journeys completed through the domain https://apply-to-visit-or-stay-in-the-uk.homeoffice.gov.uk.
+This includes journeys such as applying:

-• for indefinitely leave to remain to stay in the UK
+- for indefinite leave to remain to stay in the UK

 This website is run by the Home Office.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: